tijsvandenheuvel/login_application/security-app/team_3.md

     > use generic error messages

 7. create the checks
-   - NIST (passwoord tussen 8 en 64 tekens)
+   - NIST: password must contain 8-64 characters.
-   - HIBP: eerst hashen en dan check met API
+   - HIBP: check if given password is blacklisted by HIBP.

 8. authorization
     session management